prohacker34/the-literary-critique/readMe.md

 in this project we will cover html,css,dom manipulation,using fetch API for CRUD operations.

 ## Concepts involved
- adding event listeners
+ 1. adding event listeners
- using fetch() to POST DELETE and GET
+ 2.  using fetch() to POST DELETE and GET
- HTML
+ 3. HTML
- CSS
+ 4. fCSS
- DOM manipulation
+ 5. DOM manipulation

 ### System Requirments
 JSON server